scalastuff/scalaleafs/hello-world.md

 layout: default
 ---

 The application's starting point is either a servlet or a filter.
 Define the application class by extending [LeafsServlet](api/index.html#net.scalaleafs.LeafsServlet) or [LeafsFilter](/api/index.html#net.scalaleafs.LeafsFilter) and implement the `render` function.
 See [servlets](/servlets.html) for more information.
-Note that Leafs has a minimal dependency on the servlet API.
-It should be fairly easy to create an container-less Leafs application, or to integrate it with other containers.

 {% highlight scala %}
 package com.mycom